Equity Investment Structures Explained

 |Operator’s interests may not otherwise be fully aligned with those of investors||Structured with proper incentives, project can represent an attractive opportunity|

 The negotiations involved in resolving these issues vary with each transaction, depending on the anticipated risks and benefits involved in the particular project.
-Over time, however, some common patterns have emerged for many transaction:
+Over time, however, some common patterns have emerged for many transactions:

 Investors putting cash into a project also generally receive some “preference” in the return of that money before any “sweat equity” gets compensated.
 The preferred return, often in the 6-10% range, means that the investors will receive that amount before the sponsor gets paid any “promote” share of distributable cash flow.
 The preferred return is not a guaranteed dividend, however; sometimes the preferred return is not paid out because the property cash flows don’t allow it (for example, where the property is still under development).
 In such cases, the preferred return typically continues to accrue, and any unpaid amounts are ultimately recouped by the investor when the property is sold.